 Athletes and active individuals alike benefit from the expertise of the athletic trainer in preventing and treating injuries to ensure optimal performance in sport, work, and life.

-Ball State’s Athletic Training Education Program prepares you for a rewarding and ever-changing career in health care.
-Through rigorous course work and diverse hands-on experiences, you will gain extensive knowledge of injury prevention, examination and diagnosis, pharmacology, rehabilitation, pathology, nutrition, and many other skills related to the athletic training profession.
+Ball State’s athletic training program prepares you for a rewarding and ever-changing career in health care.
+Through rigorous course work and diverse hands-on experiences, you will gain extensive knowledge and skills related to injury prevention, clinical examination and diagnosis, acute care, pharmacology, rehabilitation, pathology, and nutrition.

 We look forward to answering your questions about our program, particularly clinical education options, as well as what the future might hold in your life after Ball State.
 If you’re ready to become part of the action, check out our application resources for important materials and schedule information.
 Don’t forget to explore the possibilities of financial aid.